schmoelder/diss/doc/04_implementation/04_optimization.md

 - **Bed porosity**, ranging from $0.1$ to $0.8$
 - **Axial dispersion**, ranging from $1 \times 10^{-9}$ to $1 \times 10^{-4}~\text{m}^2~\text{s}^{-1}$.

-Due to this disparity in scales, porosity is best normalized linearly, while axial dispersion benefits from logarithmic normalization.
+Due to this disparity in scales, porosity is normalized linearly while axial dispersion uses logarithmic normalization.
-As illustrated in {numref}`fig_initial_values`, sampling without normalization is biased toward the upper end of the axial dispersion range, with few samples drawn near the lower bound of $1 \times 10^{-9}~\text{m}^2~\text{s}^{-1}$.
+As shown in {numref}`fig_initial_values`, sampling without normalization clusters near the upper end of the $D_{\text{ax}}$ range, leaving the lower orders of magnitude nearly unexplored.
-In contrast, {numref}`fig_initial_values_normalized` shows that normalization results in more uniform coverage across the full parameter range, an important characteristic for generating effective initial values (see {numref}`initial_values`).
+With normalization ({numref}`fig_initial_values_normalized`), samples are distributed near-uniformly across the full five orders of magnitude, which is essential for generating effective initial values and ensuring the optimizer explores the relevant parameter space (see {numref}`initial_values`).
-This normalization strategy allows the optimizer to work within a consistent domain, effectively optimizing two variables that both range from $0$ to $1$, while CADET-Process handles the inverse transformation back to the original scales for evaluation purposes.

 ```{code-cell} ipython3
 :tags: [remove-cell]